Dan Bongino to Take Rush Limbaugh Radio Time Slot in May

-Conservative commentator Dan Bongino will be taking the vacant three-hour radio time slot on several stations that previously belonged to late radio legend Rush Limbaugh.
+Conservative commentator Dan Bongino will be taking the vacant three-hour radio time slot on Westwood One stations that previously belonged to late radio legend Rush Limbaugh.
 The Dan Bongino Show will premiere across the United States on May 24.

 “The Dan Bongino Show will tackle the hot political issues, debunking both liberal and Republican establishment rhetoric,” announced Cumulus Media’s Westwood One in a press release.